zzstoatzz/croniters/README.md

 `croniters` intends to be a drop-in replacement for the python [`croniter`](https://github.com/kiorky/croniter) package, implemented in Rust.

 > [!IMPORTANT]
-> I say "intends to" because while the test suite is completely ported and should cover the majority of cases, its possible that subtle differences in behavior between rust and python implementations exist that are not covered by the test suite.
+> I say "intends to" because while the test suite should cover the vast majority of cases important to `croniter` users, it seems likely that subtle differences in behavior between rust and python implementations could eventually exist.

 ## Why?